rackerlabs/rackspace-how-to/content/cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008.md

 product_url: cloud-servers
 ---

-The following article describes how to make an Inbound port allow rule for Windows Firewall 2008.
+This article describes how to create an Inbound port allow rule for Windows Firewall 2008.

-### Prerequisite

 [Create a Cloud Server](/how-to/create-a-cloud-server)